Date: 10 June 2018. Proper

 that if you need to buy parts please be sure to use my

 link.
 There is one found at the top of every page.
 It really does help

 me and costs you nothing.
-I've got a
+I have a

 taking a charge.

 on S/V Spirit.
 Keeping the memories alive... sailing's wonderful.

 I have been having a lot of fun